LukeAnglin/WebApp/categories/Data-Science/LU_Decomposition.md

 LU Decomposition is a widely used method of decomposing large systems of equations.
 It has common implementations and implications in **data science** and **machine learning**.

-LU Decomposition involves taking a matrix and transforming it into smaller triangular matrices.
+LU Decomposition involves taking a matrix and transforming it into the product of a *lower* and *upper* triangular matrix.

 ![LU Decomp](https://static.packt-cdn.com/products/9781789346466/graphics/99d9ce90-5f1c-4435-a2b1-74f8ca726700.png)